davdar/maam/writeup/pldi15.markdown

 Before designing an abstract interpreter we first specify a formal semantics for `λIF`.
 Our semantics makes allocation explicit and separates value and continuation stores.
--- Our approach to analysis will be to design a configurable interpreter that is capable of mirroring these semantics.
+--Our approach to analysis will be to design a configurable interpreter that is capable of recovering these semantics.
+We will aim to recover these semantics from our generic abstract interpreter.

 The state space `Σ` for `λIF` is a standard CESK machine augmented with a separate store for continuation values, shown in Figure \ref{SS}.